jhernand/fulfillment-service/charts/ca/README.md

 This Helm chart creates a self-signed CA certificate and a `ClusterIssuer` named `default-ca` that can be used by other components in the _Innabox_ project.

+The CA certificate is copied to a config map named `ca-bundle` into all the namespaces of the cluster, in the `bundle.pem` key.

 ## Installation

+Before installing this chart you will need to install the _cert-manager_ and _trust-manager_ operators.

 To install the chart with the default configuration: